Solid HarmoniE

-Solid Harmonie (stylised as Solid HarmoniE, also known as SHE) are a British-American pop girl group.
-The group was moderately successful, releasing five singles and a self-titled album, before disbanding in 2000.
-They had the most success in the Netherlands where their album went to No. 1 in the albums chart and was certified gold.
-Also the single "I Want You to Want Me" peaked at #4 in the Dutch singles chart.
-They sold over a million records worldwide.
+Solid Harmonie (stylised as Solid HarmoniE, also known as SHE) is a British-American pop girl group.
+The group was moderately successful, releasing five singles and one album titled Solid HarmoniE before disbanding in 2000.
+They had the most success in the Netherlands where their album went to No. 2 and was certified Gold.
+The single "I Want You to Want Me" peaked at No. 4 in the Dutch singles chart.
+The group sold over a million records worldwide.